Danvieira7/pocket-pt/README.md

 # Pocket PT
-by Danillo Vieira for General Assembly Project 2
+By Danillo Vieira for General Assembly Project 2
 Click [here](https://pocket-pt.herokuapp.com/) to try it out!